Home

 To register click here or call 919-296-8938.

 For caregivers who are caring for those with dementia.
-The art lesson for July is: “Colorful Collage.”
+The art lesson for October is: “Distressed Stamped Design.”
 All supplies included.

 Memory Café of Cary